nginxinc/nginx-loadbalancer-kubernetes/docs/http/http-installation-guide.md

 ![NGINXLB Clusters 10-90](../media/nkl-clusters-10.png)

 **Important NOTE:**  The first time, an `HTTP POST` is required to ADD a new record to the KeyValue store.
 Once the record exists, use an `HTTP PATCH` method to update an existing record, which will change the ratio value in KeyVal memory, dynamically.
-Nginx sees this change, and applies it with no reloads or restarts of NGINX required!
+NGINX sees this change, and applies it with no reloads or restarts of NGINX required!

 Try a few more ratios, see how it works.
 If you review the `clusters.conf` file, you will discover what Ratios are provided for you.
 You can edit these to suit your needs.
 Also notice the Map directive has a "default" set to "50".
 So if the Value is blank or set incorrectly, it will Split at a default of 50:50 ratio.